-Divorce has a reputation for being adversarial, expensive and emotionally exhausting.
-It does not have to be that way.
+Collaborative divorce offers a more respectful, structured and future-focused way to separate.
+Divorce has a reputation for being adversarial, expensive and emotionally exhausting, but it does not have to be that way.

 A collaborative divorce is a structured, respectful process where both parties commit to resolving matters outside of court.
 Instead of preparing for a fight, you are preparing for a solution.